Introducing our brand new Rules Engine —

 At a high level, the JWT bearer token authorization grant follows the steps listed below:

-3. Validating the JWT assertion — Commerce Layer decodes the JWT assertion without verifying its signature but ensuring its integrity (e.g. checking that the assertion is well-formed and not too big, that the user exists and that the client is authorized to request an access token on behalf of the specified user).
+3. Validating the JWT assertion — Commerce Layer decodes the JWT assertion without verifying its signature but (e.g. checking that the assertion is well-formed and not too big, that the user exists and that the client is authorized to request an access token on behalf of the specified user).

 4. Issuing an access token — If the JWT assertion is valid, Commerce Layer Auth API issues an access token to the client application.
 This access token represents the authorization granted to the client to access Commerce Layer resources on behalf of the user specified in the JWT assertion.

-5. Using the access token — The client application can now use the access token to make authorized requests to Commerce Layer resources endpoints on behalf of the user, provided that the token has not expired or been revoked.
+5. Using the access token — The client application can now use the access token to make authorized requests to Commerce Layer resources endpoints on behalf of the user, provided that the token has not expired or been .

 Creating the JWT assertion